DataChefHQ/aws-data-landing-zone/docs/rough-docs/ssm-parameters-glossary/ssm-parameters-glossary.md

 ## `/dlz/networking-entity/bastion/${bastion.name}/security-group/id`

-The security group ID of the bastion host
+The security group ID of the bastion host [link](../bastion-hosts/bastion-hosts.md).

 - **bastion.name** - The name of the bastion host.
+Property is optional, but if not provided, it will default to `default`.

 ---